dtanner/env-override/README.md

 i.e. It will have modified the hostName, and left the port with the original value.

 ## RequiresOverride
-You can indicate that a configuration field must be overridden, using the @RequiresOverride annotation.
+You can indicate that a configuration field must be overridden using the @RequiresOverride annotation.
 This is useful for fields that you know should be overridden in production, and want to an extra check to ensure it happens.
 For example, using the AppConfig example again:
 ```java